$249

 Learn to design courses and content units by starting with the desired learning outcomes and working backward.
 The divine design framework is based on the idea that students of color (specifically) should be able to transfer their knowledge to real-world situations.

-Transformation Through Confrontation: Mastering Discipline for Student Success Raymond Smith
+Transformation Through Confrontation: Mastering Discipline for Student Success (Brickyard 5)

 Focus on how thoughtful and intentional confrontation can transform the educational experience for students and educators.
 Learn strategies to approach students often, but with care and purpose, creating a culture that supports learning, growth, and character building for students and educators.